Jill Ellis to lead NWSL expansion team in San Diego - WHIZ News

 Former U.S. national team coach Jill Ellis will serve as president of a National Women’s Soccer League expansion team in San Diego.

-“We aim to become a significant team globally, led by influential women, with the ability to attract the best talent throughout the world,” Ellis said in a statement Tuesday.
-“I am eager to begin this project and look forward to leading this club as we build towards the future.”
+“Thirty years on the sideline, this opportunity presented itself and I thought, what a great way to continue to champion women, provide opportunities for women, but also stay connected to the game I love,” she said.

-Ellis quit as coach of the national team in 2019 after the United States won its second straight World Cup.
+Ellis stepped down as coach of the national team in 2019 after the United States won its second straight World Cup.
 She was hired as coach in 2014 and led it the U.S. to eight tournament titles.
 Over the course of her tenure, the United States lost just seven matches.

+Ellis said she is committed to hiring women for many of the key positions, including coach.
+She recounted how she had shot down a suggestion that there weren’t many qualified female candidates.

+“There’s certainly enough.
+It’s not even that I have to look that hard,” Ellis said.
+“So I think there’s some amazing coaches out there.
+This was an important part of my conversations with Ron because I feel like we could have a female-driven organization.”

 Burkle is a co-owner of the NHL’s Pittsburgh Penguins.
 In February, he backed out of plans for a Major League expansion team in Sacramento, California, that was scheduled to start play in 2023.